API-market/apimarket/server/README.md

 # About

-This repository contains a library for interacting with the Aikon marketplace.

-It wraps the [Open Rights Exchange protocol](https://github.com/api-market/ore-protocol) to simplify the buying and selling of APIs in the marketplace.
+A library for protecting an API with the [Open Rights Exchange protocol](https://github.com/api-market/ore-protocol)

 # Usage